Human Impact Data

 *Only stand-alone Health & Hygiene Workshops are listed; many others occur as part of one or more other projects listed above.

-Also, approximately 11,650 dignity kits were distributed to women and girls in Kenya in fiscal 2024.
+Also, approximately 9,000 dignity kits were distributed to women and girls in Kenya and Liberia in fiscal 2025.
 Dignity Kits contain washable/reusable sanitary pads.
 They are given to girls and young women who cannot afford them so the girls and young women can remain in school during their monthly menstrual cycles.

 ALL-TIME Impact Report: